jacobaustin123/Coral/README.md

 ## Status

-The lexer and parser are both partially complete.
-The lexer should be totally complete, baring changes which need to be made due to parser changes.
-The parser works in its current state, and it no longer throws shift/reduce errors.
-However, I got rid of them by adding arbitrary precedence statements to every token, which could potentially have adverse effects in the future.

-Furthermore, there is currently no support for non-float literals.
+The lexer and parser are both complete, except for the static typing syntax/parsing.
+However, the interpreter currently does not support non-float literals.
 That needs to be implemented along with the var : type tags.
 I have already added INT, FLOAT, STRING, and BOOL to the lexer, and these will simply need to be added to the parser in the expr method.
 I'm going to wait a few days before adding them, but it should be a simple matter of creating a Var type which can take one of those 4 types, or creating a general type which has a field to specify its type.
 We can talk about the best way to approach this.

 I have also not exhaustively tested the parser for validity.
 The indentation system in particular may have issues I have not discovered so far.
 The tester should try and come up with a systematic way of testig these things.
 Otherwise, everything looks good.